 There are things you can do to prevent fires and keep your home, neighbours' homes and your community safe.

 You should test your alarm weekly by pressing the small button marked ‘test’.
 If working correctly, the alarm will sound for 10 to 20 seconds then stop.
-Once a month it is also advisable to run a vacuum nozzle (if you can reach safely) over the alarm, to remove dust or cobwebs.
+Once a month it is also advisable to run a vacuum nozzle over the alarm (if you can reach safely), to remove dust or cobwebs.

 If your flat doesn't have a smoke alarm, you think the alarm is broken or it starts to ‘beep’ (this means the backup battery needs replacing), you should request a repair.